burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.4_stars/stars/README.rst

    :align: center
    :alt: Multiple star clusters resembling a simplified galaxy view

-   Expected output: A galaxy-like pattern with multiple clusters of varying density.
+   A galaxy-like pattern with multiple clusters of varying density.
    The central cluster is largest, with smaller satellite clusters and sparse background stars.